zachlatta/meta/applications/google_rise_2016.md

 makes the cost of starting a new club virtually $0 from our end and we think it'll let us scale where others haven't.

+Our content is entirely open source and designed for community contribution.
+While we're still in the early stages of driving community contributions, half of our curriculum has been entirely built by the community.
+Having our content open source and accessible to contribution has the advantage of being self-correcting and continuously improved by club leaders and members.

-Last notable thing: our curriculum isn't built to teach people how to program: it's built to help our club members become self-taught programmers.
+Additionally, our curriculum isn't built to teach people how to program: it's built to help our club members become self-taught programmers.
 Instead of starting by teaching the fundamentals, we throw our members in at the deep end by having them build real projects and use Google when they get stuck.
 By the